aerospike/aerospike-client-python/doc/aerospike.rst

 .. note::

-    Beginning in version 3.4.0, it is recommended to use the operation helpers module :ref:`aerospike_operation_helpers` To create the arguments for the :py:meth:`~aerospike.Client.operate` and :py:meth:`~aerospike.Client.operate`
+    Beginning in version 3.4.0, it is recommended to use the operation helpers module :mod:`aerospike_operation_helpers` To create the arguments for :py:meth:`~aerospike.Client.operate` and :py:meth:`~aerospike.Client.operate`

 .. data:: OPERATOR_WRITE